dadoonet/dadoonet.github.io/source/_posts/2016-07-27-creating-a-plugin-for-elasticsearch-5-dot-0-using-maven.markdown

 You can obviously write a plugin using Gradle if you wish and you could benefit from all the goodies elasticsearch team wrote when it comes to integration tests and so on.

-My colleague, Alexander Reelsen aka [Spinscale on Twitter](http://twitter.com/spinscale) wrote [a super nice template](https://github.com/spinscale/cookiecutter-elasticsearch-ingest-processor) if you wish to create an Ingest plugin for 5.0.
+My colleague, Alexander Reelsen aka [Spinscale on Twitter](http://twitter.com/spinscale), wrote [a super nice template](https://github.com/spinscale/cookiecutter-elasticsearch-ingest-processor) if you wish to create an Ingest plugin for 5.0.

-Hey!
+> Hey!
 Wait!
 You wrote `Ingest`?
 What is that?

 Ingest is a new feature coming in elasticsearch 5.0.
-It helps you to transform your data on the fly while injecting them into elasticsearch.
+It helps you to transform your data on the fly while injecting it into elasticsearch.
 Read more in [elastic blog post](https://www.elastic.co/blog/ingest-node-a-clients-perspective).

-If you know me and my work before I joined elastic, I have always been in love with data crawling and transformation as I wrote myself some plugins called rivers.
+If you know me and my work before I joined elastic, I have always been in love with data crawling and transformation as I wrote myself some plugins called [rivers](https://www.elastic.co/blog/deprecating-rivers).

 This blog post is a part of a serie of 3 which will teach you:

-* How to write a plugin for elasticsearch 5.0 with Maven
+* How to write a plugin for elasticsearch 5.0 using Maven
 * How to write an ingest plugin for elasticsearch 5.0
 * How I wrote the `ingest-bano` plugin which will be hopefully released soonish.